 The difference between non-perishable commodities and perishable ones is huge.
 Does your company ship apples or pendrives?
 In order to transport items, a company must know where they’re coming from, where they’re going, and what they’re carrying.
 They must also know whether the shipment is hazardous or needs temperature control.

 At your local international small business association office, you’ll be able to find the commodity number for your product.
 Using a commodity number, transportation rates can be easily compared between different products.
 It’s important to be as specific as possible when determining your product’s classification since transportation costs can vary widely, even between products of the same classification.
 The logistics specialist will calculate an accurate shipping quote if you’re unable to determine the correct number.

-3. What are the net and gross weights of the cartons in kilograms?
+- What are the net and gross weights of the cartons in kilograms?
+How much weight is left on the product after you’ve removed the packaging?
 The net weight is the weight of the product alone.
-The gross weight is the weight of the product and includes the weight of the carton and any protective shipping material.
+The gross weight includes the weight of the carton and any protective shipping material.

 Make sure to include all the information necessary to ensure that the desired goods are delivered to the desired port.
 Whether you are unsure about the spelling or have any other questions, please consult your logistics specialist.